yesodweb/yesodweb.com-content/blog/2012/5/next-conduit-changes.md

 __Just because one part of the pipeline goes down, does not mean the rest of the pipeline goes down.__

 I'm beginning to think this is the core distinction between these two packages, and actually has led to a very deep difference in understanding when discussing this topic.
 I don't want to get into that now, since it's not really our focus, but would like to continue that discussion another time.
-As you'll see in the rest of this post, I think both approaches have there place.
+As you'll see in the rest of this post, I think both approaches have their place.
 (And I think `pipes` 2.0 has come to that same conclusion with its `Frame` concept.)

 So let's start with the question: why *shouldn't* taking down one piece of the pipeline take down everything else?
 A simple- and incomplete- answer is that it wouldn't give us a chance to perform resource finalization.
 More generally, it won't allow us to perform *any* kind of operations after one piece of the pipeline completes.
 Imagine trying to implement `consume` where, if you check if there's anything left in the stream, your code stops running.